qbeyond/terraform-azurerm-archetype-lib/policy_definitions/vhub_connections/tests/README.md

 - run `terraform destroy` or just delete the Resource Group created in *Setup*

-## 2 Test connection creation in same Resource Group
+## 2 Test connection creation in Resource Group

 The policy should deploy a VNet connection to the virtual hub, if a new VNet is deployed.